 As a young woman of color, Dr. Akilah Cadet experienced judgement, "isms", and numerous barriers in the workplace.
 One day she thought, “what if I could change that?” and Change Cadet was started.
-Cadet, her last name, is a French term that means solider.
+Cadet, her last name, is a French term that means soldier.
 Change Cadet prepares individuals and companies to be soldiers of change in the workforce so there can be more women and people of color at the top.
 She wants everyone to feel empowered in their career.
-To accomplish this, she provides people and companies with services including coaching, innovation, strategic planning, and diversity training.
+To accomplish this, she provides people and companies with services that support diversity, inclusion, and equity (DEI) including executive coaching, innovation, strategic planning, and diversity facilitation.
 She advises tech startups from concept to staffing, facilitates strategic workshops, coaches leaders, and speaks at various engagements.
-Dr. Cadet knows the only way to achieve the goal of true inclusiveness in the workplace is to work with, train, coach and speak to as many companies and individuals as possible.
+Dr. Cadet knows the only way to achieve the goal of true inclusiveness in the workplace is to work with, coach, and speak to as many companies and individuals as possible.
 She wants people of color to know they have something special, for companies to truly recognize the value of their employees, and well, to change the face of the stereotypical leader so that no one would feel how she felt most of her career.